top of page

 Drozdiak served from 2005 to 2015 as president of the American Council on Germany, one of the most prestigious of non-profit organizations devoted to cooperation and understanding between the United States, Germany and Europe.
 During that time, he expanded ACG’s popular Young Leaders program, its high-level policy conferences and fellowships in venture capitalism, urban affairs, digital technologies, journalism and the environment.

-Mr. Drozdiak was founding Executive Director of the Transatlantic Center in Brussels, Belgium, created in 2001 by the German Marshall Fund of the United States to serve as the hub of its operations in Europe and as an independent, non-partisan think tank for U.S.—European relations.
+He was also the founding Executive Director of the Transatlantic Center in Brussels, Belgium, created in 2001 by the German Marshall Fund of the United States to serve as the hub of its operations in Europe and as an independent, non-partisan think tank for U.S.—European relations.
 The center provides a base for prominent American scholars, policy analysts and journalists conducting research on Atlantic relations.
 It also organizes the annual Brussels Forum, which brings together influential American and European political, corporate and intellectual leaders to discuss global 21st century challenges facing the Western alliance.

 Wdrozdiak.jpg